ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/configuration.md

 ```

 ### 10. designSystem
-Interface that provides design system to Beagle components.
-This makes available to Beagle images and styles to buttons and texts.
-Default is `DefaultEmptyDesignSystem` that doesn't return any value.
-Here is the `BeagleDesignSystem` contract:
+An interface that provides a design system to Beagle components.
+This one makes available to Beagle images and styles to buttons and texts in Beagle.
+Default is `DefaultEmptyDesignSystem`, that doesn't return any value.
+Check out the `BeagleDesignSystem` contract:
 ```dart
 abstract class BeagleDesignSystem {